 My process causes a reduction of recognition but not of complexity.

 I consider ambiguity in the world a meaningful way of considering existence.
 Employing photography’s natural specificity, I investigate the unclear meaning of the situations and objects pictured, and use it as a starting point for visual composition.
 This search through ambiguity is, paradoxically, as real as the physical things pictured.

 My early work used landscape as a subject of contemplation or a metaphor for human experience, as well as for its own beauty.
 Over time my images have become unconfined in intent and form.
 From project to project, different subjects and techniques provide a slow, gradual way of working with interrelated ideas of connecting the outer world with the inner.

 Photography as a visual art has always had a peculiar connection to the real world — to particular subjects, locations, and times.
 My intention is to explore depictions of reality (worth examining because they are real) while acknowledging the mysterious relationships of what I see in the world.

 Irene Imfeld’s landscape and nature-based imagery draws on aesthetic traditions from realism to minimalism.
 Always grounded in common reality, and beginning as straight photographs captured by the artist, the pictures often abstract the ordinary.
 Some subjects are more recognizable than others as, over time, her work has become more abstract.
-Even the unmanipulated pieces show the everyday world as transcendent or strange, imbued with a sometimes ethereal, sometimes rough, beauty.
+Even unmanipulated pieces show the everyday world as transcendent or strange, imbued with a sometimes ethereal, sometimes rough, beauty.
 The combination of digital technology and a longing for romanticism evokes the moment — and environment — in which we find ourselves.
-Her work is about the paradox of this co-existence seen within the beautiful place it occupies.
+Her work is about the paradox of this co-existence as seen within the beautiful place it occupies.